MicrosoftDocs/microsoft-authentication-library-for-go/msal-go/error-design.md

 The ability to retry calls needs to have centralized responsibility.
 Either the user is doing it or the client is doing it.

-If the user should be responsible, our errors package will include a CanRetry() function that will inform the user if the error provided to them is retryable.
-This is based on the http error code and possibly the type of error that was returned.
+If the user should be responsible, our errors package will include a `CanRetry()` function that will inform the user if the error provided to them is retryable.
+This is based on the HTTP error code and possibly the type of error that was returned.
 It would also include a sleep time if the server returned an amount of time to wait.

 Otherwise we will do this internally and retries will be left to us.